When women succeed, we all prosper

 We are The Prosperity Project™

-Economic insecurity, increased caretaking responsibilities, and domestic violence are just a few examples of how women and young girls are disproportionately impacted by the COVID-19 pandemic.
-The Prosperity Project™ led by Pamela Jeffery alongside over 60 female leaders across Canada, is a new not-for-profit organization working to mitigate these impacts and ensure women are supported through this crisis.
+Economic insecurity, increased caretaking responsibilities and domestic violence are just a few examples of how women and young girls are disproportionately impacted by the COVID-19 pandemic.
+The Prosperity Project™ led by Pamela Jeffery alongside over 60 women leaders across Canada, is working to mitigate these impacts and ensure women are supported through this crisis.

 Okay, but how?

-Inspired by the iconic Rosie the Riveter, the Campaign is Canada’s first post-WWII campaign to inspire Canadians to re-set their working and personal lives to create a “better normal.”
-It will focus on inspiring women to join and stay in the workforce thanks to increased opportunity and child care/elder care support, their partners to share household responsibilities more equally and their employers to increase advancement opportunities and achieve gender parity at all levels of their organizations.
+Inspired by the iconic Rosie the Riveter, the Rosie the Riveter-Inspired Initiative launched Canada’s first post-WWII campaign to inspire Canadians to re-set their working and personal lives to create a “better normal.”
+It focuses on inspiring women to join and stay in the workforce thanks to increased opportunity and child care/elder care support, their partners to share household responsibilities more equally and their employers to increase advancement opportunities and achieve gender parity at all levels of their organizations.

 This Initiative will track women in executive roles, senior management roles and in the pipeline to senior management within Canada’s largest 500 public companies, crown corporations and multi-national subsidiaries.
 Through this inclusive research, we will shine a light on women who also identify as Indigenous, women of colour, persons with disabilities and/or LGBTQ2+.
 This data, currently not being compiled, will increase e transparency, accountability, and inform policies and best practices around gender equality and succession planning.